 Multiple program setting

 Program setting is a feature that allows a hearing aid to change the way it amplifies sound based on the environment it is in.
 In other words, it enables you to optimize your hearing device for different environments, such as indoor setting, outdoor setting, driving setting, etc. It is important to have multiple program settings so that the frequency response of your device gets adjusted depending on the specific environment you are in.
 This, in turn, results in better sound quality in different environments.

 Background noise reduction

 True to its name, the background noise reduction feature helps to reduce background noises while ensuring clarity of speech when you are in a loud environment.
+The Xi24 is one of the best products for cancelling whistling and background noises.
 If your device does not have this essential feature, it can become difficult for you to hear clearly in a noisy environment.
 Be aware that this feature may not be able to provide clarity of speech in all kinds of environments with a noisy background.
 However, having this feature will definitely make a difference for you.

 With telephones becoming an indispensable element of modern life, you have to ensure that your hearing device works perfectly with your phone.
 Features such as a telecoil or Bluetooth streaming in your hearing device can be of great help.
 So, make sure that your hearing device has such features that will help you to hear a clear sound over the phone as well.

 A directional microphone is another must-have feature in a hearing device.
 This feature allows you to continue conversing in loud environments by increasing the audio signal in front of you in comparison to the noise emerging from the sides or rear.
 Note that this technology provides the best results when the device user is close to the source of the sound.